-In DnA, you can create a location for entering and tracking scores or demographics.
-For example, Oral Language Development scores, Writing score data (Rubric scores, Accuracy, Comprehension Level, and so on), etc. You can even use summary assessments to track fees, text book numbers, input notes about students, etc. The steps for creating a summary assessment or demographic are the same.
+This lesson will guide you through creating, editing, or deleting a Summary Assessment / Demographic.
+This is useful for creating a location for entering and tracking scores or demographic information.
+For example, Oral Language Development scores, Writing score data (Rubric scores, Accuracy, Comprehension Level, and so on), etc. The steps for creating a summary assessment or demographic are the same.

 Where to Start